-One of the things I enjoy about Caroline is she is so imaginative and creative.
+One of the things I enjoy about Caroline is the fact that she is so imaginative and creative.
 She has a rich imagination that far exceeds anything I ever had as a child.
 In the Strong-willed Child Or Dreamer? book, I am a doer and she is a dreamer.

 One of the things that makes life challenging for me is the fact that she is so imaginative and creative.
 I still have not completely grasped how I am going to effectively homeschool her, but we’ll take one day at a time.